 Exclude Yourself from the Settlement.
-If you do not wish to take part in the Settlement, you may exclude yourself by sending to the Settlement Administrator a written "Request for Exclusion from the Class Action Settlement" letter or card postmarked no later than <<RESPONSE DEADLINE>>, with your name, address, telephone number, last four digits of your social security number, and your signature.
+If you do not wish to take part in the Settlement, you may exclude yourself by sending to the Settlement Administrator a written "Request for Exclusion from the Class Action

+Settlement" letter or card postmarked no later than <<RESPONSE DEADLINE>>, with your name, address, telephone number, last four digits of your social security number, and your signature.
 The Request for Exclusion should state:

-"I WISH TO BE EXCLUDED FROM THE SETTLEMENT CLASS IN THE VELASQUEZ V. KDL LAWSUIT.
+"I WISH TO BE EXCLUDED FROM THE SETTLEMENT CLASS IN THE NUNEZ V. TK SERVICES LAWSUIT.
 I UNDERSTAND THAT IF I ASK TO BE EXCLUDED FROM THE SETTLEMENT CLASS, I WILL NOT RECEIVE ANY MONEY FROM THE SETTLEMENT OF THIS LAWSUIT."

 Send the Request for Exclusion directly to the Settlement Administrator at <<INSERT ADMINISTRATOR CONTACT INFO>>.
 Any person who files a timely Request for Exclusion from the Settlement shall, upon receipt by the Settlement Administrator, no longer be a Settlement Class member, shall be barred from participating in any portion of the Settlement, and shall receive no benefits from the Settlement.
-Do not submit both a Dispute and a Request for Exclusion.
-If you do, the Request for Exclusion will be invalid, you will be included in the Settlement Class, and you will be bound by the terms of the Settlement.